Category Archives: Daily Prayer

 Jesus said, “Abide in me, and I in you.
 As the branch cannot bear fruit by itself, unless it abides in the vine, neither can you, unless you abide in me.
 I am the vine; you are the branches.
 Whoever abides in me and I in him, he it is that bears much fruit, for apart from me you can do nothing.”
 St John 15:4,5.

-Lord Jesus, in difficult moments grant me to realise that, if You allow me to fall, it is only to draw me back into the Loving Heart of God, wherein is my true beatitude, and to place all my confidence in You.
-Amen.
+Lord Jesus, in difficult moments grant me to realise that, if You allow me on occasion to fall, it is only to draw me back into the Loving Heart of God, wherein is my true beatitude, and to place all my confidence in You.

 Saint John Paul II